exaithrg/dotfiles/README.md

 ## `windows` Folder

-This folder stores some configuration files under the Windows system.
+This folder stores some configuration files for *Windows 10*.

 ## RandomQuotes